KTBU

 KTBU (channel 55) is a television station licensed to Conroe, Texas, United States, serving as the Houston area outlet for the digital multicast network Quest.
-It is owned and operated by Tegna Inc. alongside CBS affiliate KHOU (channel 11).
-The two stations share studios on Westheimer Road near Uptown Houston; KTBU's transmitter is located near Missouri City, in unincorporated northeastern Fort Bend County.
+It is owned by the Tegna subsidiary of Nexstar Media Group alongside CBS affiliate KHOU (channel 11); Nexstar also owns CW station KIAH (channel 39).
+KHOU and KTBU share studios on Westheimer Road near Uptown Houston; KTBU's transmitter is located near Missouri City, in unincorporated northeastern Fort Bend County.
 Previously, KTBU maintained separate facilities on Old Katy Road in the northwest side of Houston, while the KHOU studios only housed KTBU's master control and some internal operations.

 History

 Lakewood Church and Humanity Interested Media's "The Tube" (1998–2006)

-"The Tube" logo, used in 1998.

 The station first signed on the air on July 15, 1998, from facilities located on Old Katy Road near Memorial Park in northwest Houston.
 It was established as a for-profit corporation jointly owned by Charles Dowen Johnson's Humanity Interested Media, Inc. (later Shepherds for the Savior) and John Osteen's Lakewood Church.
 Lakewood Church bought a 49% share in the station for $2 million.
 Joel Osteen ran the station until his father's death in 1999, when Joel began preaching at their church.